lukahabus/open-data-assistant/memory-bank/activeContext.md

 ## Current Focus

 Refining and testing the Langchain Agent implementation in `sparql.py` for processing natural language queries into SPARQL for the EU Open Data Portal.
+The immediate focus is on adjusting the query generation to retrieve a broader set of potentially relevant datasets (up to 10-20) for exploration, rather than just the single most likely match.

 ## Recent Changes

+-   **SPARQL Generation Prompt Update:** Modified the prompt within `generate_sparql_tool` in `sparql.py` to emphasize dataset discovery for exploration and increased the suggested `LIMIT` to 20.
 -   **Logging Implementation:** Integrated Python's standard `logging` module into `sparql.py`.
     -   Logs are now written to timestamped files in a newly created `logs/` directory (e.g., `logs/sparql_run_YYYYMMDD_HHMMSS.log`).
     -   Logging includes the user query, context, generated SPARQL, execution attempts, success/failure status, result summaries or error messages, and the final agent answer.